bernardguillermo6/jhu_software_concepts/module_4/README.md

 ```
 The application itself can be run using `python -m src.run`

-Documentation is published to Read the Documents [here] (https://jhu-software-concepts-bguillermo.readthedocs.io/en/latest/).
+Documentation is published to Read the Docs [here](https://jhu-software-concepts-bguillermo.readthedocs.io/en/latest/).

 ## Project Structure
 ```